dcdpr/did-btcr2/chapters/Index.md

 BTCR2 Update Announcement

-: A 32 byte SHA256 hash committing to a ::BTCR2 Update:: that has been broadcast by a ::BTCR2 Beacon:: in an ::Authorized Beacon Signal::.
+: A 32-byte SHA256 hash committing to a ::BTCR2 Update:: that has been
+broadcast by a ::BTCR2 Beacon:: in an ::Authorized Beacon Signal::.
 ::Beacon Signals:: can include one or more BTCR2 Update Announcements.
 How
 ::Beacon Signals:: include announcements is defined by the ::Beacon Type::.